infobip-community/infobip-api-go-sdk/README.md

 More channels to be added in the near future.

+## 🔐 Authentication

+Currently, infobip-api-go-sdk only supports API Key authentication, and the key needs to be passed during client creation.
+This will most likely change with future versions, once more authentication methods are included.
+You can get your base URL and API key by logging into Portal.
+Follow the instructions [here](https://www.infobip.com/docs/api).

 ## 📦 Installation

 Currently, infobip-api-go-sdk requires Go version 1.13 or greater.